KishoreKammela/JobBoardly/docs/employer-features.md

 - **Clearer guidance for recruiters** whose company account is suspended or deleted.
 - **Enhanced candidate search analytics**: Insights on search effectiveness.
 - **Support for Multiple Choice & Checkbox Screening Questions**: Enhance the UI for employers to create these types and for job seekers to answer them.
 - Extensive AI-powered enhancements are planned, including AI Recruiter Assistant and Smart Job Description Optimizer.
-See `docs/ai-roadmap.md` for the full AI vision.
+See `docs/ai-features-roadmap.md` for the full AI vision.
-- For a comprehensive view of planned general platform enhancements, consult the [Enhanced Feature Recommendations](./enhanced-feature-recommendations.md).
+- For a comprehensive view of planned general platform enhancements, consult the [Future Development Roadmap](../future-development-roadmap.md).

 ---